-If your child is going to be absent from school, you must notify the school as soon as possible on the day of your child's session.
+If your child is going to be absent from school, would you please telephone and notify the school as soon as possible on the day of your child's session?
 We will contact you if your child is taken ill at school and it is important therefore that your contact details are kept up to date.